stakater/kubestackplus-docs/content/for-developers/expose-your-application.md

 `oc get service nordmart-service`

 b.
-Identify the port assigned to the nodeport field.
+Identify the port assigned to the NodePort field.
 This port will be used to access your application externally.

 c.
 Obtain the IP address of any node in the cluster: